 Historical Essay Contest

-Hey, Emmet County kids: Win $100 by telling us the coolest part of our local history!
+Emmet County Elementary students; Win $100 by telling us the coolest part of our local history!

-The Emmet County Historical Commission is once again holding its annual Historical Essay Contest, which is open to any third- or fourth-grade student in Emmet County, including home-schooled children.
+The Emmet County Historical Commission announces its’ annual Historical Essay Contest.
+This contest is open to any third- or fourth-grade student in Emmet County, including home-schooled children.

 First-place earns $100, while second-place wins $50.
 The teacher of the winning student also will receive a $50 stipend to use for classroom supplies.

-Here are the rules: Contestants may write about any topic that involves Emmet County history.
-The essay should be two pages or less, typed double-space.
+Contest rules: Students may write about any topic that involves Emmet County history.
+The essay should be two pages or less, typed, double-spaced.
 Only one entry per student is allowed.
 Entries may be submitted individually or through schools or libraries.
-The student’s name should not be on the essay, only on the entry form.
+The student’s name should not be on the essay, only on the ENTRY FORM.